lsms-worldbank/adodown/mdhlp/ad_command.md

 # Feedback, bug reports and contributions

-Please use the issues feature on https://github.com/lsms-worldbank/adodown to communicate any feedback, report bugs, or to make feature requests.
+Please use the [issues feature](https://github.com/lsms-worldbank/adodown/issues) on the GitHub repository for the adodown package to communicate any feedback, report bugs, or to make feature requests.

 # Authors